1883–84 Stoke F.C. season: 1872–73

 In 1871 Thomas Slaney played his first match for Stoke and he would go on to become club captain and the club's first manager.
-Stoke played some interesting matches during the 1872–73 with Congleton, essentially a rugby team played Stoke with four men short so the Ramblers lent Congleton four reserves, despite putting up a brave fight Stoke won 2–0.
+Stoke played some interesting matches in 1872–73 with Congleton, essentially a rugby team played Stoke with four men short so the Ramblers lent Congleton four reserves, despite putting up a brave fight Stoke won 2–0.
 The match against Nottingham Forest was played on a frosted surface and so the Forest players added nails to their boots to get a better grip.
 They caused a number of injuries to the Stoke players and Forest won 3–1.
 Stoke also played Notts County, Derby Town, Ashbourne, Shropshire Victoria, Burton-on-Trent, Tutbury, Whitchurch and Great Lever but the results of these matches went unrecorded.